vmware-tanzu/velero/site/content/docs/v1.5/tilt.md

 to learn what field/value pairs are required for your provider's credentials.
 The Tilt file will invoke Kustomize to create the secret under the hard-coded key `secret.cloud-credentials.data.cloud` in the Velero namespace.

 There is a sample credentials file properly formatted for a MinIO storage credentials in `velero/tilt-resources/examples/cloud`.

+### Configure debugging with Delve
+If you would like to debug the Velero process, you can enable debug mode by setting the field `enable_debug` to `true` in your `tilt-resources/tile-settings.json` file.
+This will enable you to debug the process using [Delve](https://github.com/go-delve/delve).
+By enabling debug mode, the Velero executable will be built in debug mode (using the flags `-gcflags="-N -l"` which disables optimizations and inlining), and the process will be started in the Velero deployment using [`dlv exec`](https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv_exec.md).

+The debug server will accept connections on port 2345 and Tilt is configured to forward this port to the local machine.
+Once Tilt is [running](#run-tilt) and the Velero resource is ready, you can connect to the debug server to begin debugging.
+To connect to the session, you can use the Delve CLI locally by running `dlv connect 127.0.0.1:2345`.
+See the [Delve CLI documentation](https://github.com/go-delve/delve/tree/master/Documentation/cli) for more guidance on how to use Delve.
+Delve can also be used within a number of [editors and IDEs](https://github.com/go-delve/delve/blob/master/Documentation/EditorIntegration.md).

+By default, the Velero process will continue on start when in debug mode.
+This means that the process will run until a breakpoint is set.
+You can disable this by setting the field `debug_continue_on_start` to `false` in your `tilt-resources/tile-settings.json` file.
+When this setting is disabled, the Velero process will not continue to run until a `continue` instruction is issued through your Delve session.

+When exiting your debug session, the CLI and editor integrations will typically ask if the remote process should be stopped.
+It is important to leave the remote process running and just disconnect from the debugging session.
+By stopping the remote process, that will cause the Velero container to stop and the pod to restart.
+If backups are in progress, these will be left in a stale state as they are not resumed when the Velero pod restarts.

 ### Run Tilt!
 To launch your development environment, run: